verrazzano/docs/content/en/docs/networking/_index.md

 All of the system components and applications use the network to some degree.
 Verrazzano configures networking to provide network security and traffic management.
-Network settings are configured both at installation and during runtime as applications as are deployed into the Kubernetes cluster.
+Network settings are configured both at installation and during runtime as applications are deployed into the Kubernetes cluster.

 ## High-level overview